Constrained Stochastic Nonconvex Optimization with State-dependent Markov Data: Main Results

-\begin{remark} \cite{alacaoglu2022convergence} obtain the same rate as in Theorem~\ref{th:mainthmhomog} for constrained (but projection-based) nonconvex optimization with state-independent exponentially mixing data.
+\begin{remark} The authors of \cite{alacaoglu2022convergence} obtain the same rate as in Theorem~\ref{th:mainthmhomog} for constrained (but projection-based) nonconvex optimization with state-independent exponentially mixing data.
 In the state-dependent case, since the transition kernel of the Markov chain is controlled by $\theta_k$, and the transition kernel is assumed to be only Lipschitz smooth in $\theta$ \eqref{eq:transitionsmooth}, the chain does not necessarily exponentially mix.
-In the state-independent case, since the chain mixes exponentially we obtain the faster rate, similar to that of~\cite{alacaoglu2022convergence}. \end{remark}
+In the state-independent case, since the chain mixes exponentially we obtain the same rate as well.
+While their results are for projection-based algorithms, we analyze a projection-free LMO-based algorithm since LMO is often computationally cheaper than projection. \end{remark}